Return to Ships of John Gregory

 At the time of the accident, the Lawrence and Merril were steaming down the lake.
 The Merril was in the lead, and Capt.
 Driscoll says he heard a report like a pistol-shot.
 Then some one called out that the Lawrence was gone.
 The Merril was put about and picked up McGowan and Dorley, but could find no trace of the other members of the crew nor of the tug, beyond some small bits of wreckage.

 Capt.
 Sullivan was one of the best known tugmen on the river.
 He was about 40 years of age, and married a sister of Ald.
 McCoy two years ago.
 His wife and a young child survive him.
 He was in the employ of the Milwaukee Tug Company for the last five years.
-This season he took command of the Lawrence when she was brought here by John McCoy and James Barnum.
+This season he took command of the Lawrence when she was brought here by John McCoy and James Bannan.
 The Lawrence was purchased to tow a sand-scow owned by the parties named.
 Besides this she did some towing in the river.
 The Lawrence was counted one of the stanchest tugs on the lakes.
-She was built but a few years ago for the Sturgeon Bay Lumber Company, and nought this spring by McCoy & Barnum.
+She was built but a few years ago for the Sturgeon Bay Lumber Company, and bought this spring by McCoy & Bannan.
 The boiler was but two years old and was thoroughly inspected on the arrival of the boat here.
 The craft was valued at $4,500.

 Tugs were out this morning cruising at the scene of the incident in hopes of discovering some of the bodies, but the search was unsuccessful.